Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Simulation study

 In Fig.~\ref{fig:FDR_numCan}, we present the variation of FDR with the number of candidates for a set of frequencies (30, 100, 300, 400, 700, 1000 Hz), injection SNRs (3, 4, 5), and sky directions (RA, Dec) = $(6.2\,{\rm h}, 45^\circ)$ and (18.2 h, -45$^\circ$).
-The solid curve represents the FDR with Peak SNR statistic.
-The dashed curve corresponds to the FDR computed using the Full-Sky method.
+The solid curve represents the FDR with peak SNR statistic.
+The dashed curve corresponds to the FDR computed using the full-sky method.

-Let us consider the top-left panel of Fig.~\ref{fig:FDR_numCan} at $ f = 30 $ Hz.
-If we fix $ N = 1 $, then the FDR is the same for both methods.
-However, as $ N $ increases, the FDR in the Peak Finder method decreases significantly.
-For example, at $ N = 2 $, the FDR reduces from 0.19 (Full-Sky) to 0.04 (Peak Finder) by a factor of almost 5.
-However, as the frequency increases, the difference in FDR between the two methods starts to decrease up to 200 Hz.
-Beyond this, for frequencies of 400 and 700 Hz, the FDR obtained using the Peak SNR statistic becomes higher than that of the Full-Sky method.
-The bottom-left panel shows similar plots for a different direction (RA, Dec) = (21 h, -45$^\circ$).
-As the injection SNR increases from left to right, the FDR behavior remains the same as for SNR = 3, but overall, the FDR decreases as the SNR increases.
+We first consider the top-left panel of Fig.~\ref{fig:FDR_numCan} at $ f = 30 $ Hz.
+For a single candidate ($ N = 1 $), both methods yield identical FDR values.
+However, as $ N $ increases, the FDR with the peak finder method decreases significantly.
+For example, at $ N = 2 $, the FDR reduces from 0.19 (full-sky) to 0.07 (peak finder) by nearly a factor of 3.
+To achieve the same FDR as the peak finder method, the full-sky approach would need to follow up approximately $50$ times more candidates at 30 Hz for an injected signal with SNR$\sim3$, highlighting the substantial reduction in computational cost offered by the peak finder method.

+As the frequency increases, the difference in FDR between the two methods starts to decrease up to 200 Hz.
+At higher frequencies, specifically 400 and 700 Hz, the FDR obtained using the peak SNR statistic becomes higher than that of the full-sky method.
+The bottom left panel shows similar plots for a different direction (RA, Dec) = (18.2 h, -45$^\circ$).
+As the injection SNR increases from left to right, the FDR behavior remains the same as for injection SNR = 3, but overall, the FDR decreases as the SNR increases.

+We note that, at each frequency, the FDR obtained with the peak SNR statistic decreases rapidly for small values of $N$ and then saturates.
+This behavior arises because, once $N$ exceeds the total number of peaks in a given realization, all peaks are necessarily included among the top $N$ candidates.
+In this regime, a realization is classified as a successful detection provided that at least one peak lies within the diffraction-limited region around the injected signal.
+Consequently, the FDR reduces to the fraction of realizations that contain no peaks within the diffraction-limited region.
+This quantity is independent of $N$, leading to the observed flattening of the FDR curves in Fig.~\ref{fig:FDR_numCan}.